All Episodes

 And she has a shirt in the afternoon.

-She has an afternoon show on something called Air America, and she's called for riots in Denver.
+She has an afternoon show on something called Air America.

-To re here, grab audio sumbite number one.
+Here, grab audio sombre number one.

-I don't know, Air America.
+I don't know Air America.

-I've the name sounds vaguely familiar, but I can't place it.
+The name sounds vaguely familiar, but I can't place it.

-Uh anyway, this this is uh this is what she said her co-host is some well, the co-host isn't here, so it doesn't matter what his name is, he's on Air America, nobody's ever heard of him anyway.
+Her co-host is some, well, the co-host isn't here, so it doesn't matter what his name is.

 We have a lot of power.

-And there is a Democratic convention in Denver in just a short time, and we should a bunch of us go there and repeat the Democratic Convention from Chicago.
+And we should, a bunch of us, go there and repeat the Democratic Convention from Chicago.

-Just like let's cause a bunch of trouble.
+Just like, let's cause a bunch of trouble.

-Let's wrest back our government from like a six or seven, you know, guys like McCain and Romney and Bush from the top.
+Let's wrest back our government from like six or seven, you know, guys like McCain and Romney and Bush from the top.

 Let's just go take it.